spof/spof.io/content/post/compose-mesos.md

 Please have a look at `docker-compose.yml` for the details on the different services, ports etc.

 ## Accessing the Services
-So we just spun up a zookeeper, mesos-master, three mesos-slaves, marathon framework and chronos framework.
+We just created containers for zookeeper, mesos-master, three mesos-slaves, marathon framework, and chronos framework.
 How do we access them?
 Referencing `docker-compose.yml` we can see the following port definitions:

 Service | Address
 --------|-------